modery/PowerDocu/README.md

 1. Generated documentation for each app inside the solution
 2. Generated documentation for each Flow inside the solution
+3. Details of the solution itself, including a list of all components inside and documented Dataverse tables

 > **_NOTE:_** If you find any bugs or other issues, please log an **[Issue](https://github.com/modery/PowerDocu/issues)** in this GitHub project.
 For any improvement recommendations and suggestions, please open a **[Discussion](https://github.com/modery/PowerDocu/discussions)**.
 Most importantly, if you want to contribute to this project's code, please fork this repository and submit appropriate Pull Requests. **Any kind of contribution is more than welcome!**